-- 1. Whenever the eligible qualified-members in a given institution number seven or more, they may constitute a chapter of the Association and receivethey may request a chapter charter from the Association.
-More than one chapter may be established in an institution when its parts are geographically separate (i.e., a state university with multiple campuses), there is a collective bargaining unit covering only part of the institution, or approval is given by the Council. - 2.
-Each chapter shall elect, from its qualified members, at least biennially, a Chapter President, a Secretary and a Treasurer (or Secretary Treasurer), and such other officers as the chapter may determine.
-It shall be the duty of athe Secretary of the chapter to designate an officer to report to the Association the names of the officers of the chapter, and to conduct the correspondence of the chapter with the Association, and to ensure prompt payment of national dues to the Association.
-Chapters must be in good standing in order to participate in Association affairs, including the right through elected delegates to have voice and vote at Association meetings.
-To be in good standing, a chapter must ensure that Association dues are paid for all chapter members on a timely basis.
-The charter of a chapter may be rescinded whenever the number of members in a chapter falls below seven. - 23.
-The charter of a chapter may be suspended or revoked for financial malpractice, failure to transmit members' dues to the Association or to satisfy other financial obligations, disregard of democratic procedures, or disregard of other principles, policies, or procedures of the Association. -Suspension or revocation of a charter shall only occur, in accordance with due-process procedures established by the Council and upon a, when two-thirds vote of the Council members present vote in support of the revocation.
-A chapter whose charter has been suspended or revoked by the Council may appeal the Council decision at to a an Annual Mmeeting of the Association.
-The charter suspension or revocation shall remain in effect pending such an appeal.
-If the mAnnual Meeting sustains the appeal, the chapter shall have its charter restored.
+1. Whenever the qualified members in a given institution number seven or more, they may constitute a chapter of the Association and receive a charter from the Association.
+More than one chapter may be established in an institution when its parts are geographically separate or approval is given by the Council.
+Each chapter shall elect, from its qualified members, at least biennially, a Chapter President, a Secretary and a Treasurer (or Secretary-Treasurer), and such other officers as the chapter may determine.
+It shall be the duty of the Secretary of the chapter to report to the Association the names of the officers of the chapter and to conduct the correspondence of the chapter with the Association.

-34. All qualified members in the institution, but not other members of the faculty or student body, shall be eligible for membership in a chapter.
+- 2. The charter of a chapter may be revoked for financial malpractice, failure to transmit members' dues to the Association or to satisfy other financial obligations, disregard of democratic procedures, or disregard of other principles, policies, or procedures of the Association, in accordance with due-process procedures established by the Council, when two-thirds of the Council members present vote in support of the revocation.
+A chapter whose charter has been revoked by the Council may appeal the Council decision at an Annual Meeting of the Association.
+The charter revocation shall remain in effect pending such an appeal.
+If the Annual Meeting sustains the appeal the chapter shall have its charter restored. - 3.
+All qualified members in the institution, but not other members of the faculty or student body, shall be eligible for membership in a chapter.
 Associate members may attend meetings by invitation of the chapter.
-In collective bargaining chapters, only members of the bargaining unit may vote on matters pertaining to collective bargaining.
-There shall be a chartered national At-Large Chapter of the Association, which shall be comprised of members who are not eligible for membership in another Association chapter.

-45. Each chapter shall adopt bylaws governing its activities and functions.
-Such bylaws shall (a) provide (i) for the election of a President, Secretary and Treasurer (or Secretary-Treasurer) and such other officers as the chapter may deem necessary at least triennially, (ii) include the provision that election of officers be by secret ballot, and (iii) that only qualified members may be nominated, vote, and hold office, and (b) shall otherwise be consistent with the provisions of this Constitution, and with the principles, policies, and procedures of the Association.
+In collective bargaining chapters, only members of the bargaining unit may vote on matters pertaining to collective bargaining. - 4.
+Each chapter shall adopt bylaws governing its activities and functions.
+Such bylaws shall include the provision that election of officers be by secret ballot, that only qualified members may be nominated, vote, and hold office, and shall otherwise be consistent with the provisions of this Constitution, and with the principles, policies, and procedures of the Association.
 A chapter may establish local membership dues.
 It may meet with other chapters and with other local organizations.
 Its actions shall be in harmony with the principles, policies, and procedures of the Association and it shall not issue statements in the name of the Association.

-ARTICLE VIII - STATE CONFERENCES
+Article VIII-State Conferences